 - Preheat the oven to 200°C/400F and line 2 flat pans with parchment paper.
 Set aside.

-- Add in one pretzel into the water and boil on 1 side for 10 seconds before flipping over and continuing with the other side.
+- Add one pretzel into the water and boil on 1 side for 10 seconds before careful flipping over and continuing with the other side.

-- Remove and set on the prepared tray, continuing with the remaining pretzels.
+- Remove and set on the prepared tray, continue par boiling the remaining pretzels and place each on your baking tray's, allowing 2 inches between each.

-- Sprinkle over course salt and place in the oven to bake until a deep golden color, approximately 16 minutes.
+- Sprinkle over your course sea salt and place in the oven to bake until they are a deep golden color, approximately 24 minutes.

 - Remove and allow to cool.